 - Sec.
 3308.1 General.
-The display of fireworks, including proximate audience displays and pyrotechnic special effects material used in theatrical and group entertainment productions shall comply with California Code of Regulations, Title 19, Chapter 6 and County Code sections 32.101 et seq.
+Outdoor fireworks displays, use of pyrotechnics before a proximate audience and pyrotechnic special effects in motion picture, television, theatrical and group entertainment productions shall comply with California Code of Regulations, Title 19, Chapter 6 and County Code sections 32.101 et seq.
 The Sheriff shall be the Issuing Officer for a permit for a fireworks display. - Sec.
 3308.1.1 Scope.
 The possession, manufacture, sale, storage, use and display of fireworks are prohibited in the unincorporated area of the County except as provided in County Code sections 32.101 et seq.

 SEC.
 96.1.3405.2.4.
-TRANSFERING CLASS I, II OR III LIQUIDS.
+TRANSFERRING CLASS I, II OR III LIQUIDS.